Westy05/FinanceManager/README.md

 * Use a map<string, double> object to hold the monthly expenses' names and costs.
 * Prevent invalid inputs from the user from occurring such as typing in words for the cost instead of numbers.
 * Save a FinanceProfile object's data to a .txt file or its map object to a .csv file.
-* Add monthly expenses by reading a .txt file.
+* Add monthly expenses by reading a .txt file that contains the name of the expense and the cost of it.

 ## <ins>**File Overview**<ins/>
 ### main.cpp